 Moles get an unfair press.
-As part of our native fauna, there’s a lot to be said for moles, and molehills are more useful that you might imagine…
+As part of our native fauna, there’s a lot to be said for moles, and molehills are more useful than you might imagine…

 Moles (Talpa europaea) are a common insectivore, akin to hedgehogs and shrews, living an almost entirely subterranean existence.
 Perennial stories of the mole population ‘exploding’ usually originate from mole catching associations, but the truth is that little is known about how numbers are changing.
 Evidence (from surveys) suggests numbers may have fallen over the past two decades.